$365/person

 16 Hr.
 CCAR Ethical Considerations for Recovery Coaches & Peer Advocates

 Participants must have access to both audio and video connection.
-This RCU Zoom/Virtual Training is approved by ASAP-NYCB through 4/2024 for CRPA and CARC Initial Certifications.
+This RCU Zoom/Virtual Training is approved by NYCB through 03/2027 for CRPA and CARC Initial Certifications.
 It is also approved by ASAP NYS for Social Work CE’s and by OASAS for CASAC, CPP and CPS Renewal CE’s.

 A 2022 CCAR Ethics Participant Manual is required for this class.
 Order yours now.